Snowberry (Xue Rui)

 History/Folklore: Snowberry was commonly used as a medicine by native North American tribes.
-While the saponins the plant contains can be toxic, used externally as a wash, it has gentle cleansing and healing properties useful for treating skin.
+While the saponins the plant contains can be toxic, used externally as a wash, it has gentle cleansing and healing properties useful for treating the skin.
 It can help kill parasites.
 A poultice of the chewed leaves, or a wash made from the leaves, was applied to external injuries to help them heal and prevent infection.
 The berries have been rubbed on the skin to treat rashes, burns, itching, warts, and sores.
-An infusion of the whole plant has been used internally and externally to treat skin rashes.
+Traditionally, an infusion of the whole plant has been used internally and externally to treat skin rashes.

-An infusion of the roots has been used to treat fevers (including childhood fevers), stomach aches, as an eyewash for sore eyes, and colds.
+An infusion of the roots has been used to treat fevers (including childhood fevers), and stomach aches and as an eyewash for sore eyes, and colds.
 A decoction of the root bark has been used as a treatment for venereal disease and to promote urination.
 A decoction of both the roots and stems has been used to promote urination and treat venereal disease, tuberculosis, and fevers associated with teething sickness.